-There are a number of listed buildings / structures and Registered Parks & Gardens nearby that have been assessed as relevant to this application including: Stanley Park - Grade II Historic Park & Garden and Anfield Cemetery - Grade II Historic Park & Garden.
+There are a number of registered assets and listed buildings and structures nearby that have been assessed as relevant to this application including: Stanley Park - Grade II Historic Park & Garden and Anfield Cemetery - Grade II Historic Park & Garden.
 Both the Park and the Cemetery contain a number of individually listed Grade II structures.
 To the south of the site, on Walton Lane lies a Grade II listed Milepost.